as821/STM32-RTOS/README.md

 TODO:
 * Add a check for saving FPU state in the context switch assembly code
 * Add an "isb" command when exiting ISRs so pipline is flushed before execution leaves the function
-* Translate ARM assembly syntax into GNU assembly syntax so code compiles with GNU tools rather than just with Keil IDE.
 * Use a different data structure/algorithm for the priority scheduler to speed up context switches.